KevinColemanInc/yeet_dba/README.md

 ### Add missing foriegn keys as a rake task

-You might want to add foreign keys outside of your regular deployment flow in case there are failures and deployemt would be blocked by bad data.
+You might want to add foreign keys outside of your regular deployment flow in case there are failures and deployment would be blocked by bad data.
 This would be especially obnoxious for MySql users since you can't rollback migrations.

 ```
 $ RAILS_ENV=production rake yeet_dba:add_foreign_keys